 When Charlene and Vincent Li had an idea to launch a line of all-natural, alcohol-infused popcorn, they knew they were onto something big.
-But moving from their own kitchen into the world of business was a challenge they knew would require a solid business plan — something they had no experience with.
+But moving EATABLE from their own kitchen into the world of business was a challenge they knew would require a solid business plan — something they had no experience with.

 Vincent explains, “I knew I needed to find something to be passionate about, and the opportunity to join a food incubator came up.
 I’ve always had an interest in food, along with technology, and it was like this business brought the two together.
 I could use my passion for technology AND be more creative on the food side.”.

-Written Success Gets EATABLE on the Right Path
+Written Success Gets EATABLE on the Right Path with a Business Plan

 Knowing they needed an expert to guide them through this, they reached out to Written Success.